Dgudel/mushroom_classification/README.md

 The purpose of the project is to apply transfer learning for training classifiers that would be able to correctly classify mushrooms - that is, to provide labels to images of various mushrooms, corresponding to their actual classes.

-The file 'mushrooms_geras_copy.ipynb' consists of two parts:
+The file 'mushrooms_final.ipynb' consists of two parts:

 - the exploratory analysis of the dataset of mushroom images;
 - building, training, fine-tuning, and evaluating classifiers able to predict mushroom classes as well as predicting mushroom classes based on the trained models.